JuliaEditorSupport/julia-vim/README.md

 `<Tab>` key, as in the Julia command line (the REPL); however, an automatic, as-you-type mode can also be activated.

+On the Vim command line, the feature is activated by pressing `Shift-Tab`.
+This is mostly useful when searching the files with the `/` or `?` commands.

 These features only work as described with Vim version 7.4 or higher.
 Tab completion can still be made available on lower Vim versions, see below for more details.